-The Torah commands us to circumcise our newborn sons on the eight day of their new lives.
+The Brit Milah (circumcision) takes place on the eighth day of life of a newborn baby boy.
 This powerful ceremony celebrates new life, and also brings our sons into Judaism’s sacred covenant.
-Rabbi Gruber can put you in touch with a Mohel (ritual circumciser), help the parents understand the ceremony, and co-officiate, along with the Mohel.
+Rabbi Gruber or Rabbi Skiddell can put you in touch with a Mohel (ritual circumciser), help the parents understand the ceremony, and co-officiate, along with the Mohel.

 Baby Naming/Simchat Bat

 We celebrate the great blessing of a newborn daughter with a ceremony that brings her into the covenant, and confers upon her a Hebrew name.
-Rabbi Gruber and Cantor Kohlbrenner can help you think through and design this ceremony, which can take place either at home, or at the synagogue, on a Shabbat, or any day the Torah is read (Monday, Thursday, Festivals, Rosh Chodesh).
+Rabbi Gruber, Rabbi Skiddell and Cantor Kohlbrenner can help you think through and design this ceremony, which can take place either at home, or at the synagogue, on a Shabbat, or any day the Torah is read (Monday, Thursday, Festivals, Rosh Chodesh).

 Bar/Bat Mitzvah students are moving from childhood to adulthood, from learning to be responsible to being responsible.
-As son or daughter of the commandments, you commit yourself to be proud membership in our ancient people.
 Our B'nai Mitzvah celebrations are poignant, relevant and celebrated by the entire community.
 During the Bar/Bat Mitzvah service, the student will lead the congregation in prayer and read from the Torah and Haftarah.
 A student will become Bar/Bat Mitzvah upon completion of the requirements established by the Bar/Bat Mitzvah Committee, including a minimum of five years of religious school attendance, beginning in the third grade.
-He/she must be registered and in attendance in the religious school during the year in which he/she will become Bar/Bat Mitzvah.
+He/she must be registered and in attendance at The Jewish Experience during the year in which he/she will become Bar/Bat Mitzvah.
 As part of becoming a Bar/Bat Mitzvah it is expected that a student will continue his/her Jewish education through Confirmation and beyond.
-Please note that the clergy at Central Synagogue is experienced in working with families of children with special needs.
+Please note that the clergy at Central Synagogue- Beth Emeth is experienced in working with families of children with special needs.
 As such, if the above criteria is not applicable, they will work with your family to create a meaningful celebration of this momentous milestone.
 Click here for a copy of our B'nai Mitzvah planning guide.

-Rabbi Gruber can help you prepare for this wonderful, joyous occasion, by teaching bride and groom the meaning of the ceremony, from Ketubah (marriage document), to Kiddushin (Engagement) to Huppah (Marriage Canopy) to Nissuin (marriage ceremony) to breaking the glass.
+Rabbi Gruber or Rabbi Skiddell can help you prepare for this wonderful, joyous occasion, by teaching bride and groom the meaning of the ceremony, from Ketubah (marriage document), to Kiddushin (Engagement) to Chuppah (Marriage Canopy) to Nissuin (marriage ceremony) to breaking the glass.
 We also counsel you, offering Jewish wisdom in preparation for a life dedicated to love and companionship.
 We also work with you in designing the ceremony, providing our knowledge and experience.